-The Therapeutic Goods Administration (TGA) are the Australian government body that act as gatekeepers in regulating access to medicinal cannabis, and indeed all medicines.
-Most medicinal cannabis products are 'unregistered products' and therefore do not appear on the Australian Register of Therapeutic Goods (ARTG).
+Most medicinal cannabis products are unapproved products in Australia as they do not appear on the Australian Register of Therapeutic Goods (ARTG).
 This means that you can’t simply go to a doctor, obtain a prescription, and fill it at a pharmacy as you would with conventional registered medicines.

 The medical practitioner has two ways of applying for unregistered medicines:

-To source a drug for a single patient, the doctor can use the Special Access Scheme.
+To source a drug for a single patient, a doctor can use the Special Access Scheme.

 The doctor can apply to the TGA to become an Authorised Prescriber (AP), allowing the doctor to prescribe an unregistered medicine to a whole class of patients.
 For example, a paediatric neurologist might apply to the TGA to become an AP to prescribe medical cannabis products to children with epilepsy.